dmaluenda/hands_on_machine_learning/README.md

 #### Google Colab Cons:
 - You need a Google account to run it.
 - Only one tutorial can run at once.
+- The code is not in your laptop, so you have to take care to save your changes.
 - You need a quite good internet connection.